 Toby's Lane Sets the Standard

 Toby’s Lane homes, located near 55th and Arapahoe, are the only homes built in Boulder to receive the Leed Gold certification for achievement in green homebuilding.
 LEED for Homes (Leadership in Energy and Environmental Design) is a third-party certification system for building and designing high-performance green homes which was developed and is administered by US Green Building Council.

 Toby’s Lane homes are designed with features such as tankless water heaters, 90% efficient furnaces, double hung (Low-E) vinyl windows, state-of-the-art Icynene®foam and fiberglass batt insulation in the ceilings and walls.
 Additionally, all the homes are solar ready, with the necessary conduit for solar panels installed on the roof.
 Three homes already have 2.1 kW solar systems installed and functioning.

 As well as being energy efficient, five of the eight homes at Toby’s Lane are permanently affordable through the City of Boulder’s deed-restricted program.
 Homeowners include two university employees, two government employees, and a non-profit director.
 Forty percent (two out of five) of the new affordable homeowners were Thistle renters before buying a home at Toby’s Lane.

 Said Mary Roosevelt, Thistle CEO, “Working families with incomes of 70-110 percent of the Area Median Income ($53,750 to $88,770 for a family of three) now have the choice to live and work in Boulder.
 Our market rate homes at Toby’s Lane were the lowest-priced new construction in the City of Boulder and our next development at Yarmouth Way will feature the same pricing.
 Fifteen of the 25 homes at Yarmouth Way will be market rate.”

-The Mission of Thistle Communities is to create and preserve quality, permanently affordable rental and ownership homes for working families, seniors and people with disabilities.
-Thistle’s 1,000 homes allow teachers, health-care workers, and others who are the backbone of our economy to live in the communities where they work.
+The Mission of Thistle Communities is to create, manage and preserve quality, permanently affordable homes for working families, seniors and people with disabilities.